Holy See–Philippines relations: History

+Three Philippine Presidents received the Pope in the Philippines during the latter's apostolic visit, namely, Ferdinand Marcos (in 1970 and 1981), Fidel V. Ramos (in 1995), and Benigno Aquino III (in 2015).
+On the other hand, Presidents Elpidio Quirino (in 1951), Diosdado Macapagal (1962), Gloria Macapagal Arroyo (in 2007), and Benigno Aquino III (in 2015), were received by the Pope in private audiences held in Vatican City.
+Arroyo attended the Funeral of Pope John Paul II in 2005; Marcos Jr. attended the Funeral of Pope Francis in 2025.

 The Philippines has hosted the 1937 International Eucharistic Congress (IEC) in Manila and did so again from 25 to 31 January 2016, which was moved from the original May date per request of the Vatican.
 Archbishop of Cebu José S. Palma of the Catholic Bishops' Conference of the Philippines suggested to the Vatican for Pope Francis to visit the country for the event.
 However, Palma later confirmed that the pontiff would not visit the country for the event and the Vatican would instead send a papal envoy to participate, saying: "the IEC is the opportunity to give glory to God.
 Others are saying if the Pope comes people might come because of the Pope but not because of Jesus."

+On December 2019, President Rodrigo Duterte conferred upon Archbishop Gabriele Giordano Caccia the Order of Sikatuna, the highest award given by the Philippines to foreign diplomats.

+The diplomatic relations between the Holy See and the Philippines celebrated its 75th anniversary on 8 April 2026, with a Solemn Eucharistic Celebration at the Manila Cathedral, presided by the Apostolic Nuncio to the Philippines, Archbishop Charles John Brown, followed by a dinner reception at the Ayuntamiento de Manila.
+The celebration was graced by members of the Church (cardinals, archbishops and bishops of the Philippines), the diplomatic corps (ambassadors serving in the Philippines), and the Government of the Philippines, led by President Bongbong Marcos.